Winter in Texas is like a twisted tornado, one day it's

 My focus has always been to raise quail on the ground for

-the purpose of eggs and meat; I have to tell you I really miss it.I had to take a little break due to relocating but like you I’m anxious to begin planning my new quail habitat on the homestead.
-I have my plans written down and will be implementing them after we finish building our home get settled in
+the purpose of eggs and meat; I have to tell you I really miss it.I had to take a little break due to relocating but like you I’m still have an interest to raise quail again.
+My plans are written down and when the time is right, we will begin again.

 Learning to raise quail on the ground was one of my greatest accomplishments that started on our family farm.